KhalidSaifullahFuad/KhalidSaifullahFuad/README.md

 </div><br/>

-🔭 &nbsp;I’m currently working as a Java Developer at a Startup Company.
+🔭 &nbsp;I’m currently working on some Android Application.

 ❤️ &nbsp;I love problem solving and leaning new techonology.